About Dotty About Braille

 Dotty About Braille was founded in May 2023 by me, Hayley Kellard, a disabled entrepreneur based in Greater Manchester.

-I didn't get the job at the RNIB, but instead I discovered I had a passion for braille, just like my mum!
-And this passion led me down a very exciting path.
+I didn’t get the job, but I did discover a real passion for braille, just like my mum.

-I'm able to type braille in any language where a braille code exists, and so far I've typed braille in English, Spanish, Italian, Dutch, German, French and Polish.
+I can print braille in any language with an official braille code and have already produced cards in English, Spanish, Italian, Dutch, German, French and Polish.

-I came up with the business name Dotty About Braille after my mum joked I was "mad about braille" because I rang her multiple times a day to ask questions about braille!
-Hehe!
+The name Dotty About Braille came from my mum joking that I was “mad about braille” because I rang her multiple times a day with questions!

 About Hayley